by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 Are dried bananas good for diabetics?

-Dried bananas can be enjoyed in moderation by some diabetics, but they should be careful with portion sizes.
+Dried bananas can be enjoyed in moderation if you're diabetic, but be careful with portion sizes.
 Here are some things for diabetics to consider with dried bananas:

 Concentrated carbs and sugars - The dehydration process removes water, concentrating the fruit's natural sugars and carbs that can spike blood sugar levels.

 Portion control is key - Stick to about 1-2 tablespoons of dried banana chips per serving.
 This equals around 15-20 grams of carbs.
-Pair with protein/fat for steadier absorption.
+Pair the banana slices with protein/fat for steadier absorption.

-Mind your meter - Monitor blood sugar carefully when introducing dried bananas to see your individual tolerance.
+Mind your meter - Monitor blood sugar carefully when adding dried bananas to your diet.
 Adjust portions accordingly.

 How to dehydrate bananas in food dehydrator?

-The answer to that is on this page!
+The answer to that is on this page you're reading!

 VITAMINS: Vitamin B6, and a lesser amount of Vitamin C. Also in lesser amounts: Vitamin B3, Vitamin B9 (folate), and Vitamin E.